LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W01-D1-IntroToCourse.md

 - Reading and Quizzes

-- - Purpose of quizzes isn’t testing, it’s focus and accountability
+  - Purpose of quizzes isn’t testing, it’s focus and accountability

 - Lab assignments

-- - Part 1 is the warm-up
+  - Part 1 is the warm-up
   - Part 2 requires more problems solving
-  - Upload results to a web server
+  - Upload results to a web server (we'll do this later in the term)

-*

 ------